Monday, 20 May 2019

-Review: Prior to the Metal Sludge thread about 'great lost records' or similar, I'd never heard of Life Sex & Death.
+Review: Prior to reading the forum thread about 'great lost records' or similar, I'd never heard of Life Sex & Death.
 Yet the few posters who spoke up for The Silent Majority were so convincing, bordering almost on reverence, that I simply couldn't resist taking the plunge.
 I snapped up a copy without listening to a single second of music.

 Why?
 Well, one member of the forum recalled them delivering one of the most scintillating live performances he'd been privileged to witness - and had begun the evening watching frontman Stanley jerking off in the gutter outside the venue.
 Another testified that he saw Stanley emerging from a dumpster and eating a discarded, half-eaten burrito.
 And we're not talking about a band on their uppers - this was at the height of the hype.

 LSD were and remain a strange proposition - three hair-metal dudes fronted by a homeless guy who smelled like shit and affected psychotic breakdowns in the midst of live shows and interviews.
 Even if Stanley, aka Chris Stann, wasn't a street guy to begin with (rumours abound that he came from a wealthy background), he took method acting to its furthest reaches.
 Contemporary accounts suggest he really did wear dirty, ripped clothes, ate food from bins and slept rough.